chouchiate/v36022/UPDATE.md

 ## Erasing only provision data
-This will "factory reset" the device, without erasing flashed application. (the second value is the size of the parition, 12K, found in partitions.csv).
+This will "factory reset" the device, without erasing flashed application. (the second value is the size of the partition, 12K, found in partitions.csv).

 Open CMD/Terminal and run the following: